 Above: a younger and healthier Mason at 1050 CHUM, Toronto, in the 1970s.
 Photo courtesy of CHUM Radio and Puget Sound Radio.

-Mason figures if he’d gone straight to bed Saturday night he would not have woken up.
-Instead, he would have ended up on the ‘Other Side,’ likely working his butt off to land another scoop … perhaps an interview with President Kennedy.
+Mason figures if he had gone straight to bed Saturday night he would have awoken on the ‘Other Side,’ likely working his butt off to land another scoop … perhaps an interview with President Kennedy.
 Or Marilyn Monroe.

 One more thing about Mason’s red-lights-flashing ride to the city on the weekend … the speeding ambulance was tailed by a mysterious sedan … right to the open doors of the hospital’s emergency department.
 Who the heck was in hot pursuit? … an ambulance-chasing reporter?
 A police contact?
 No, just a Good Samaritan who handed the ambulance driver a hubcap.